 Dram Shop Injuries from Drunk Driving Accidents and Intoxicated Minors

 It's common knowledge in California that it's illegal for anyone under 21 to have possession of alcohol or even drink it.
 Frequently, however, negligent owners of bars and restaurants will still serve alcohol to minors.
-In some cases, even when they are clearly intoxicated minors.
+In some cases, even when they are intoxicated minors.

-Under either scenario in California, the bar is at fault and is liable when the obviously intoxicated minor hurts himself or others as a result of being served alcohol at the establishment.
+Under either scenario in California, the bar is at fault and is liable when the intoxicated minor hurts himself or others as a result of being served alcohol at the establishment.

 It is also illegal in California to drive under the influence with a blood-alcohol concentration (BAC) exceeding 0.08.
 The National Highway Traffic Safety Administration (NHTSA) has reported that drunk driving accidents in California are responsible for thousands of deaths every year.

-In response to this problem, California has a “dram shop” law that can result in civil liability against bars, restaurants, hotels, and other types of businesses when their customers have too much to alcohol to drink and then they seriously injure someone on the road.
+In response to this problem, California has a “dram shop” law that can result in civil liability against bars, restaurants, hotels, and other types of businesses when their customers have too much alcohol to drink and then they seriously injure someone on the road.

 You've just been injured at the local bar.
 Depending on what happened, you might be feeling anxious about the incident and confused about where you can turn for help.

 Normally, in a personal injury case, you sue the person responsible for your injuries.
 However, that's not necessarily the case if you're injured in a “dram shop” or place that sells alcohol.